Previous newsletters are archived and shared here.

 Helpful analysis from David Berliner at Arizona State on the importance of reflecting on student demographics when interpreting performance data.
 The biggest achievement gaps are NOT between US students and other students internationally; it's between students in poverty and not in poverty within the US.
 Fixing student achievement requires us to address economic inequality, period.

 Good article from Valerie Strauss at the Washington Post about improving teacher retention.
-It is not inevitable!
+High turnover is not inevitable!
 Several American states, including Massachusetts and other New England states, have teacher attrition rates well below 5 percent.
 It is not surprising that these states also have policies and conditions associated with increased retention, such as competitive compensation, high-quality training, few entrants through low-quality backdoor routes and positive working conditions.

 Here is a directory of OUSD departments and key staff.